Last Updated: March 19, 2021

 One of the unique features of Drupal is that it is community-driven.
-And according to CMS sites stats, it boasts a large open-source community and there are active people who number about 106,000.
+And according to stats, it boasts a large open-source community of about 106,000 active users.

-It’s hard to find out the number of Drupal extensions, but there are over 40,000 modules available for download by users.
-Most of these were built by developers in the various Drupal communities.
+It’s hard to find out the exact number of its extensions, as there are over 40,000 free Drupal modules available for download.
+Most of these were built by developers in various Drupal communities.

-4. Less than 2% of all websites on the Internet run on Drupal.
+4. Around 1.5% of all websites on the Internet run on Drupal.

 WordPress is the most popular CMS.
 It powers about 32% of all websites on the net.
 Meanwhile, Drupal is reputed to be a more advanced CMS, almost exclusively for developers and specially designed to create a highly personalized and/or complex website.
+According to Drupal statistics, it is responsible for only 1.5% of all websites as of January 2021.
 For this reason, compared to WordPress, Drupal is not that popular.
-It is responsible for just 1.8% of all websites, according to CMS statistics from 2018, while 1% of websites are powered by Magento.
+On the other hand, Magento powers 1.2% of all websites, making it a dark horse to Drupal, but definitely not from WordPress.

 Drupal Usage Statistics

-6. There are more than 1 million sites running on Drupal.
+6. More than 1 million sites are running on Drupal.

 Drupal’s under 2% Internet market share translates to more than 1 million sites.
-They include government websites, educational institution websites, celebrity websites, and websites of big brands, according to this Drupal usage statistic.
+They include government websites, educational institution websites, celebrity websites, and websites of big brands.

 8. 31,403 websites in the first 1 million most visited sites run on Drupal.

 WordPress has over 318 thousand sites in the top 1M.
 Joomla has over 18 thousand.
-However, of the first 1,000,000 sites on the Internet, more than 31 thousand are built with Drupal – amounting to 3.1% of the total number of websites within this scope.
+However, of the first 1,000,000 sites on the Internet, more than 31 thousand are built with Drupal.
+This amounts to 3.1% of the total number of websites within this scope.